realJustinLee/markdown_resume/README.md

 - Fixed over 160 tickets for Linux KMD `amdgpu-pro` and `gim` in 1 year (normally, people fix 5 to 6 tickets per month)
 - Helped tech lead to improve the pass rate of the Virtualization Automatic Test System from 75% to 95%.
 - Designed and implemented a state machine to coordinate VM render requests and improved virtualization performance from 60% to 80%.
+(Ps.
+Virtualization performance = sum(VM_FPS)/Bare_Metal_FPS)
-  > Virtualization performance = sum(VM FPS)/Single GPU FPS.
+- Lectured multiple times in internal tech sharing events about Linux Kernel development, algorithms and data-structure.

 ## National Instruments - R&D Shanghai